 - d.
-Facilitate coordination and cooperation among federal, state, and local agencies, and tribal governments in the permitting and planning process for infrastructure on, affixed to, or buried under the seafloor in the state territorial sea, and ensure that mitigation and accident response plans are developed and updated. - e.
-Promote resilience of infrastructure on, affixed to, or buried under the seafloor in the state territorial sea to climate change, natural disasters, extreme weather events, and human-made activities. - f.
-Coordinate the development and installation of infrastructure on, affixed to, or buried under the seafloor in the state territorial sea with the growing development of renewable energy facilities in the Pacific Northwest (e.g., offshore wind farms, hydrokinetic, solar, and hydrogen technologies). - g.
+Facilitate coordination and cooperation among federal, state, local agencies, and tribal governments for permitting and planning infrastructure on, affixed to, or buried under the seafloor in the state territorial sea, to streamline the permitting process and to ensure that mitigation and accident response plans are developed and updated. - Promote resilience of infrastructure on, affixed to, or buried under the seafloor in the state territorial sea to climate change, natural disasters, extreme weather events, and human-made activities. - f.
+Coordinate the development and installation of infrastructure on, affixed to, or buried under the seafloor in the state territorial sea with the growing development of renewable energy facilities in the Pacific Northwest (e.g., offshore wind farms, wave, solar, and hydrogen technologies). - g.
 Continue current, and promote future, compatible use of the seafloor between various ocean users.